2003scape/rsc-news-archives/markdown/43-andrews-guide-to-not-losing-your-password.md

+# Andrew's guide to not losing your password
+*Published Friday, July 13, 2001*

 An increasing number of people are trying to trick other players into giving away their password.
 Please use a bit of common sense to avoid getting tricked in this way.
 Some common tricks to avoid are below:

 Do NOT enter your password into ANY website other than runescape.com!
 If you go somewhere else and see a chat room or survey or cheat site which claims it needs your password then that site is a trick and will steal your pass.
 Don't be a fool.
 Be very suspicious of anything or anyone that asks you for your password.